pleabargain/EnglishHelpsYourCareer/idioms.md

 # Bread and butter
 *  Bread and butter issues are ones that affect people directly and in a very important way.
+*  Company X is our bread and butter.
+Don't irritate them!
+We need their business.

 # Breadwinner